The Platform 2 ending explained: How is Netflix's sequel connected to the original?

 In theory, there's enough food for every prisoner who lives on every floor, but only if everyone shares it fairly.
 Otherwise, by the time the platform hits the bottom, there's no food left at all, and the prisoners down there need to find sustenance of a different kind.
 Namely, each other.

-The difference this time around though is that a system is now in place to ensure everyone gets their fair share.
+However, this time around, the inmates have discovered a way to make the system fairer.
 Heaven forbid you eat anything more than what's been allocated to you, because that leads to a reckoning with select inmates known as the Anointed Ones who punish lawbreakers through any means necessary.

 After Zamiatin's self-immolation, Perempuán's replacement cellmate reveals a plan to escape, but she's murdered by a ruthless Anointed One named Dagin Babi before there's time to go through with it.